What's in a name?

 Cerridwen is the Celtic goddess of art, inspiration and rebirth.

-Between 2016-2026 the property was a much-loved Spanish restaurant called CasaKeza.
-Many of the staff were orphaned by recent history.
-The restaurant provided them with skills and training.
+Between 2016–2026 the property was a much-loved Spanish restaurant called CasaKeza.
+Many of the staff were orphans of recent history.
+The restaurant provided them with skills and training under the leadership of Maia Gedde.
 For many it became a family.
 Over time CasaKeza attracted others, both locals and travellers, seeking a quiet place to work and relax.

-The original staff eventually left and a prolongued closure during COVID caused the property to fall into decline.
+As seasons changed, the original staff moved on and a prolongued closure during COVID caused the property to fall into decline.
 There came a day when the restaurant faced closure.
-The place meant so much to so many.
-It was taken on by a patron who had been there since the first day (and slept many nights in the garden after a few too many beers).
-There was cheering and rejoicing, but the name had to change.
+This was incredibly sad as it meant so much to so many.
+In stepped a local author called Marion.
+She had been drinking at CasaKeza from the first day it opened, even sleeping in the garden after a few too many beers!
+With a little bit of help and a lot of paint, she managed to reopen in June 2026.
+There was cheering and rejoicing.
+But the name had to change in order to reregister the business.

-CasaKeza was always about the garden, and the Friday night fire pit.
+CasaKeza was always about the garden, and the Friday-night bonfires.
 People used to describe it as 'magical.'
-Cerridwen (keh-ree-dwen) was an ancient sourcerer, and in her cauldron she brewed wisdom, art, and inspiration.
+Cerridwen (keh-ree-dwen) was an ancient sourceress.
+In her cauldron she brewed wisdom, art, and inspiration.
 A patron of writers, poets and painters - and very fond of a song.
 She was also a shapeshifter, much like the Rwandan insibika.
 Able to take any form and change at will.
-CasaKeza is a little like her cauldron.
-It allows people to be who they want to be.
-To meet with old friends and make new ones.
-Come share ideas, sit quietly, or bang the drums, here in this melting pot of western mythos and African folkore.
+The Cauldron is a place to meet old friends and new.
+To be yourself or someone else.
+Come share ideas, sit quietly, or bang your drum in this melting pot of western mythos and African folkore.

 CasaKeza has changed shape but its soul remains the same.